montyanderson/node-tcp-passthrough/README.md

 **Step 2:** Edit config.js in your text editor of choice.

     $ cat config.js
-    exports.ip = "localhost" // It will pass-through to this IP exports.port = 80; // It will pass-through to this port
+    exports.ip = "localhost"; // It will pass-through to this IP exports.port = 80; // It will pass-through to this port
     exports.listen = 5000; // It will listen to incoming connections on this port